How the Mighty Have Fallen

 The past decade has been flooded with ED (erectile dysfunction) ads.
 Many people unaware of the physiological effects of masturbation with pornography may not have put 2 and 2 together as to why there’s so much public talk concerning such a private problem.
 Those who understand the link between the porn-addicted brain and sexual dysfunction knew why those ads were becoming mainstream.
 See: Your Brain on Porn

-The gospel of Christ is the only solution to a sin-depraved world.
-Some of us may not gravitate toward sexual sin, but let us not become Pharisees, rather recognize that we all need to examine ourselves to see where we may be displeasing God and repent.
-Pride is something all humans are prone to, it’s in our DNA.
-Let us humble ourselves, be available to God, and be available to those who desire to repent and change.
+Some of us may not gravitate toward sexual sin, but let us not become pharisees.
+Rather, let’s recognize that we all need to examine ourselves to see where we may be displeasing God and repent.

 Huge Paradigm